tarantool/doc/doc/dev_guide/c_style_guide_new.rst

     Although it would only take a short amount of time for the eyes and brain to become accustomed to the standard types like ``uint32_t``, some people object to their use anyway.

-    Therefore, the Linux-specific ``u8/u16/u32/u64`` types and their signed equivalents which are identical to standard types are permitted -- although they are not mandatory in new code of your own.

     When editing existing code which already uses one or the other set of types, you should conform to the existing choices in that code.